eappel/RGBColorSlider/README.md

 ## Example

-To create a new RGBColorSlider, you first need to initialize a `RGBColorSliderDelegate` object:
+To create a new RGBColorSlider, you first need to initialize a `RGBColorSliderDelegate` object
 ```objective-c
 RGBColorSliderDelegate *delegate = [[RGBColorSliderDelegate alloc] init];
 ```

-Then use the following method to create a slider:
+Then use the following method to create a slider
 ```objective-c
 - (id)initWithFrame:(CGRect)frame sliderColor:(RGBColorType)color trackHeight:(float)height delegate:(id<RGBColorSliderDelegate>)delegate
 ```

-Creating red, green, and blue sliders would look something like:
+Creating red, green, and blue sliders would look something like
 ```objective-c
 RGBColorSliderDelegate *delegate = [[RGBColorSliderDelegate alloc] init];
 delegate.delegate = self;